fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M03Lab01_Security.md

 For example, you can mitigate the risk by conducting more detailed reviews of the process, by conducting a monthly managerial review, or by sharing resources with other departments.
 1. Click **Save**.

-## Lab 3: Enhance security by encrypting your data
+## Exercise 3: Enhance security by encrypting your data

 **Scenario:** You, as a system administrator need to change and copy the organization encryption key.